Recognizing and Responding to Lowball Job Offers

 resulting in a salary offer way below the job seeker's requested amount.

-Start with a Salary Survey and Salary Ranges
+Step 1 - Start with a Salary Survey

-Job seekers should conduct a thorough salary review BEFORE their first job interview.
-A salary survey will help you gain control during any salary negotiations.
-The following information should be gathered:
+Job seekers should conduct a thorough salary review BEFORE their first job interview to help you gain control during any salary negotiations.

-Perform company research to determine their salary competitiveness.
-Glassdoor and other social media sites are a good start.
+Glassdoor and other social media sites are a good start to get a feel for starting salaries.

 Determine your absolute minimum salary that will be accepted for the position in question.
 Take into account budget, family needs, and lifestyle.